pingcap/docs/tidb-cloud/tidb-cloud-faq.md

 3. Download and configure TLS for your cluster server.
 4. Choose a SQL client, get an auto-generated connection string displayed on the TiDB Cloud UI, and then connect to your cluster through the SQL client using the string.

-For a Serverless Tier cluster, the steps to connect your cluster are simplified as follows:
+For a Serverless Tier cluster, the steps to connect to your cluster are simplified as follows:

 1. Set a database user and login credential.
 2. Choose a SQL client, get an auto-generated connection string displayed on the TiDB Cloud UI, and then connect to your cluster through the SQL client using the string.